Phoenix-hero/phoenix-play/README.md

 ## Install packages

-Open the cloned code in any editor (VS code), run `npm i` to install the packages.
+Open the code in any editor, run -> `npm i` to install the packages.

-## run
+## Run on Server

-To run the development server, trigger the command in terminal -> `npm run dev`
+To run the development server, run -> `npm run dev`

 ## Access the application
 Application is accessible at http://localhost:3000